-This declaration represents a major statement of intent to treat Climate Change as requiring urgent local action believing that the time is now to take further practical action.
+This declaration represents a major statement of intent to treat Climate Change as requiring urgent local action, believing that now is the time to take further practical action.

-In making the Declaration, we have set an ambitious target date of 2030 to achieve carbon neutrality for the Council's own emissions, to be delivered through this Carbon Management Plan.
+In making the declaration, we have set an ambitious target date of 2030 to achieve carbon neutrality for the Council's own emissions, to be delivered through this Carbon Management Plan.

-Although the Council only has direct control over 0.6% of borough-wide carbon emissions, we have a great responsibility to show leadership by reducing our own emissions, as well as supporting local people, business and our partners to reduce their impact.
+Although the Council only has direct control over 0.6 per cent of borough-wide carbon emissions, we have a great responsibility to show leadership by reducing our own emissions, as well as supporting local people, business and our partners to reduce their impact.

-Whilst a separate Climate Emergency Response Plan is being developed for borough-wide emissions, this Carbon Management Plan provides an overview of the Council's current position, and outlines the plan for a carbon neutral services from 2030.
+Whilst a separate Climate Emergency Response Plan is being developed for borough-wide emissions, this Carbon Management Plan provides an overview of the Council's current position and outlines the plan for carbon neutral services from 2030.

 The ambition to reduce carbon emissions is not being made from a standing start; over the past decade there have been two prior Carbon Management Plans; 2010-2015 and 2016-2020.
-Whilst relatively good progress has been made to date, making further progress will require a significantly increased programme of action including the transition to using cleaner forms of energy - replacing the use of fossil fuels; improving energy efficiency across all council functions; investing in clean energy supply; and balancing our carbon emissions through investing in a variety of accredited environmental offsetting projects.
+Whilst relatively good progress has been made to date, making further progress will require a significantly increased programme of action including the transition to using cleaner forms of energy - replacing the use of fossil fuels; improving energy efficiency across all Council functions; investing in clean energy supply; and balancing our carbon emissions through investing in a variety of accredited environmental offsetting projects.

-Between 2009 and 2020 we have reduced the Council's own carbon emissions by 50.9% through:
+Between 2009 and 2020 we have reduced the Council's own carbon emissions by 50.9 per cent through:

-- Installing solar photovoltaic systems on Council assets

-- LED conversion of street lighting

-- Robust and flexible Energy Purchasing Strategy

-- Ambitious waste recycling targets

-- Managing business mileage

-- Asset improvement and reduction
+- installing solar photovoltaic systems on Council assets - Light-Emitting Diode (LED) conversion of street lighting - robust and flexible energy purchasing strategy - ambitious waste recycling targets - managing business mileage - asset improvement and reduction.